LERCAutomation/DataExtractor-ArcPro-UserGuide/anatomy/anatomy.rst

 #.
 An XML configuration file that specifies how the extracts are set up and what data should be exported for each data layer.
 #.
 The Data Extractor tool itself.

-The Data Extractor tool is used within a GIS application and requires all the required GIS layers to be preloaded in the GIS (see :numref:`figInterfaceAnnotated`).
+The Data Extractor tool is used within a GIS application and requires all the required GIS layers to be preloaded in the active map (see :numref:`figInterfaceAnnotated`).
 Where data is to be extracted from SQL Server the partner boundary layer must also be preloaded into the SQL Server database.

 .. _figInterfaceAnnotated: